dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 ### F# on the Backend

 F# has an abundance of diverse and feature rich web frameworks.
 My personal favourite is a library called [Giraffe](https://github.com/giraffe-fsharp/Giraffe) (disclaimer: I am the core maintainer of this project).
 Giraffe sits on top of [ASP.NET Core](https://www.asp.net/core), which means that it mostly piggybacks off the entire ASP.NET Core environment, its performance attributes and community contributions.
-In Giraffe a web application is composed through a combination of many smaller functions all glued together via the Kleisli operator:
+In Giraffe a web application is composed through a combination of many smaller functions which get glued together via the Kleisli operator:

 ```
 let webApp =